prestsoftware/prest/docs/src/simulations/index.rst

            | submenu being chosen                            |                       |                                                                                               |
            +-------------------------------------------------+-----------------------+-----------------------------------------------------------------------------------------------+

-     `*`   *"Single-valued choice" here refers to the case where "Multi-valued choice" is* not *selected, and results in up to one alternative being chosen from each menu.*
+     `*`   *"Single-valued choice" here refers to the case where "Multi-valued choice" at the bottom of the dialog box is* not *selected, and results in up to one alternative being chosen from each menu.*

      `**`   *The probability of an alternative being chosen under the "Multi-valued choice" mode is interpreted here as the probability that the given alternative belongs to the chosen submenu of the given menu.
 Assuming "Forced-choice" and considering an arbitrary menu* `A` *with* `k` *alternatives, every nonempty weak submenu of* `A` *is chosen with probability* `\frac{1}{2^k-1}`. *Since each of the* `k` *alternatives belongs to exactly* `\frac{2^k}{2}` *of these submenus, it follows that each of them is chosen with probability* `\frac{2^k}{2(2^k-1)}`. *If "Non-forced choice" is selected instead, then since some nonempty submenu of* `A` *is chosen with probability* `\frac{k}{k+1}` (*because the deferral/outside option is chosen with probability* `\frac{1}{k+1}`), *the corresponding choice probability for each of the* `k` *alternatives is adjusted accordingly.*